austin-rt/weather-app-case-study/README.md

 ## Known Issues

-- There is an obvious Layout shift on first load if the user has previously granted permission.
-The conditional rendering of the Loading screen blips before the API call is finished.
-This could be solved by leveraging React's suspense component, but I didn't have time to rewrite the API call to use SWR.
-The most likely solution would be convert to Nextjs and take advantage of the built in data fetching.
-- Mobile optimization is not perfect on all devices.
-I ran out of time to thoroughly adjust for each device but didn't want to alter the code after the deadline.
+- Layout shift on first load if permission was previously granted.
+Loading screen flickers before API call finishes.
+Solution: Consider using SWR fetching with React's Suspense component or converting to Next.js for prebuilt data fetch flow.
+- Imperfect mobile optimization due to time constraints.
+No further code changes made after deadline.
-- Though it's not documented, the API only allows a three day forecast for the free tier, inclusive of the current day.
-So instead of filtering out the current day and only showing a two day forecast, I left the current day in as well.
+- Though it's not documented, the API's free teir only allows a three day forecast, inclusive of the current day.
+So instead of filtering out the current day and only showing a two day forecast, I left the current day in.
+- The data is not recached while the application is running.
+We could make a fresh API call after a certain period of time (2-3 sec for this API) or if performance were an issue, use the `watchPosition` method from the geolocation API to only make the call when the position changes.
+  However if the user opts to block location services and the app fallsback to the IP address method, the user would need to make much larger moves to trigger a location change.

 ## Technologies Used